 If you and your spouse can come to an agreement, then you can decide what is in your child’s best interest.
 By agreeing on these terms yourselves, you will have more control over the final outcome and can do what it best for your family.
 Once you have agreed on the parenting time schedule and decision making responsibilities, you will need to submit your Parenting Plan to the courts.

-A Colorado Family Law attorney can be extremely helpful during this stressful time.
-Your attorney will be able to help you and your spouse write a Parenting Plan that is best for your children.
+A Colorado child custody attorney can be extremely helpful during this stressful time.
+Your chlid custody attorney will be able to help you and your spouse write a Parenting Plan that is best for your children.
 The more detailed your plan is, the better.
 By determining exactly how your child’s time is divided, you will avoid unnecessary misunderstandings and arguments in the future.
 In addition, you will be able to provide your child with some stability and predictability during a very unpredictable time.

 As child custody lawyers, we realize that you are choosing to end your marriage— not your relationship with your children.
 Our family law attorneys are skilled at resolving custody disputes that arise during a divorce.
 Our knowledge of child custody law can help you and your spouse to come to a mutual agreement regarding your children.

-The custody attorneys at Bahr, Kreidle & Flicker can examine your family situation and advise you of your rights.
+The custody attorneys at Littleton Lawyers™ can examine your family situation and advise you of your rights.
 Please call today for a free consultation – (303) 562-1507.